JohnD-Axway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_extcass.md

 When all steps have completed successfully, the new API Gateway version 7.7 processes should be running.

 ### Step 5 - Run `update-apimanager`

+{{< alert title="Only applicable for 7.7.0 up to the July Service Pack" color="info" >}}The requirement of running update-apimanager has been removed from the September 20 Service Pack onward.\
+Updating API Manager is now carried out as part of config upgrade and is available through applying a Service Pack to an existing installation, or by running other upgrade options, such as projupgrade or upgrading config in Policy Studio.\
+Existing projects can be upgraded in place and deployed to a running gateway.{{< /alert >}}

 Run the `update-apimanager` script if any of the following products are installed: